saheedniyi02/fpl-ai/README.md

 The data in the columns were presented in such a way that each column has information and statistics in a matchday for every player and the "total_points" from that match day is the target I am interested in.

-Data wrangling done:
+#### Data wrangling done:
-I dropped rows with duplicate values of name,season and gameweek.
+-I dropped rows with duplicate values of name,season and gameweek.

-I extracted gameweek values from only 2020/21 and 2021/22 seasons.
+-I extracted gameweek values from only 2020/21 and 2021/22 seasons.

-I also arranged the columns in ascending order of “name” and “kickoff_time” such that consecutive matches by a player will be grouped together, in ascending order of the dates.
+-I also arranged the columns in ascending order of “name” and “kickoff_time” such that consecutive matches by a player will be grouped together, in ascending order of the dates.

-I created a new feature which checks the result of the current match (whether a win,draw or loss).
+-I created a new feature which checks the result of the current match (whether a win,draw or loss).

-I converted the minutes column to a categorical column, of class 1 if the player played and class 0 if the player didn't play.
+-I converted the minutes column to a categorical column, of class 1 if the player played and class 0 if the player didn't play.

-I created a new feature that checks if a player receives bonus points or not for a particular match and I dropped the previous “bonus” feature.
+-I created a new feature that checks if a player receives bonus points or not for a particular match and I dropped the previous “bonus” feature.

-I added new features from the total stats by a player from the previous season (goals_scored,assists,,clean_sheets, total_points, threats and other important features ) and team (last season’s position), new players to the league will have missing values for those columns, newly promoted teams will have a position of 20.
+-I added new features from the total stats by a player from the previous season (goals_scored,assists,,clean_sheets, total_points, threats and other important features ) and team (last season’s position), new players to the league will have missing values for those columns, newly promoted teams will have a position of 20.

-I splitted the dataset into each position, (Goalkeepers, defenders, midfielders and forwards).
+-I splitted the dataset into each position, (Goalkeepers, defenders, midfielders and forwards).

-I created two types of features; long term and short term features, the features were numpy arrays.
+-I created two types of features; long term and short term features, the features were numpy arrays.
 The array contains the values of a particular stats from previous match days, the long term stats feature considered the last 9 features prior to every match day in the datapoints, the short term stats considered the last 3 matches.

-The aim of this feature is to capture the players form, short term and long term.
+The aim of this feature is to capture the **players form, short term and long term.**

-I calculated the mean, standard deviation and mode of some of these lists ,lists that were empty(from the first match in a season) were given values of -1 , and then I dropped the long term and short term features.
+-I calculated the mean, standard deviation and mode of some of these lists ,lists that were empty(from the first match in a season) were given values of -1 , and then I dropped the long term and short term features.

-I also dropped the important results/ columns from the current Gameweek I’m trying to predict on, this is to prevent any possible data leakage when building the model..
-I also dropped the name and team features, to ensure that the model only makes predictions based on the form of players and not on names of players and teams.
+-I also dropped the important results/ columns from the current Gameweek I’m trying to predict on, this is to prevent any possible data leakage when building the model.
+I dropped the name and team features, to ensure that the model only makes predictions based on the form of players and not on names of players and teams.

-I did almost the same cleaning on the test dataset (data from gameweek 1 of the new season) also.
+-I did almost the same cleaning on the test dataset (data from gameweek 1 of the new season) also.

-Train test split:
+#### Train test split:
 I splitted the data based on the gameweeks to ensure all gameweeks are well represented in the train and test results.

-Modeling
+#### Modeling

-I built 2 different models for each position (Goalkeepers, defenders, midfielders and forwards).
+I built **2 different models** for each position **(Goalkeepers, defenders, midfielders and forwards).**

-The first model is a classification model that predicts whether a player will start or not.
+The **first model is a classification model that predicts whether a player will start or not.**

-The second model is a regression model that predicts the total points of players that played.
+The **second model is a regression model that predicts the total points of players that played.**
-The reason for this approach is a lot of players don’t play games at all and just predicting the points of all the players directly means our test dataset will have many 0’s which will strongly affect the quality of our regression model.
+The **reason for this approach is a lot of players don’t play games at all ** and just predicting the points of all the players directly means our test dataset will have many **0’s which will strongly affect the quality of our regression model.**

-Goalkeeper models: Random Forest Classifier and Random Forest Regressor.
+**Goalkeeper models**: Random Forest Classifier and Random Forest Regressor.
 Evaluation results.
 Accuracy_score: 0.94
 F1_score :0.89
 Mean_squared_error:2.801 points.

-Defender models: Random Forest Classifier and Gradient Boosting Regressor.
+**Defender models**: Random Forest Classifier and Gradient Boosting Regressor.
 Accuracy score: 0.82
 f1 score: 0.78
 Root_mean_squared_error:  2.718.

-Midfielder models: Random Forest Classifier and Random Forest Regressor.
+**Midfielder models**: Random Forest Classifier and Random Forest Regressor.
 Evaluation results.
 Accuracy score: 0.82
 f1 score: 0.82
 Root_mean_squared_error: 2.700

-Forwards models: Random Forest Classifier and Gradient Boosting Regressor.
+**Forwards models**: Random Forest Classifier and Gradient Boosting Regressor.
 Evaluation results.
 Accuracy_score: 0.82
 F1_score :  0.79